five-over-four/gameoflife/README.md

 You can also save your game states into a file or even import a file of your own.
 The only conditions are that the file consists of 0s and 1s in an n x n grid with no spaces, where n is a natural number.
 T

 ## Features
+* The colours are (reasonably) fully customisable!
+* The built-in GIF mode will allow you to share your patterns with others easily!
 * You can draw by holding down the mouse button while paused.
-* The colours are (reasonably) fully customisable!
 * The board is resizable by holding down either left or right.

 ## Future plans
-* Natively supported .gif making mode.
 * One-button insertion of gliders and other standard structures.
 * Possibly dragging the board around.

-(Note that since the gameboard wraps around the edges, small boards are 'smaller' than you may think.)